ktor-doc-jp/ktor-doc-jp/quickstart/1index.md

 ## Gradle Setup

-This section assumes you have some basic knowledge about gradle.
-If you have never used gradle, gradle.org provides [several guides](https://guides.gradle.org/building-java-applications/) to help you get started.
+This section assumes you have some basic knowledge of Gradle.
+If you have never used Gradle, gradle.org provides [several guides](https://guides.gradle.org/building-java-applications/) to help you get started.
 {: .note}

-You can set-up a simple Ktor application using gradle like this:
+You can set-up a simple Ktor application using Gradle like this:

 ![Ktor Build with Gradle](/quickstart/1/ktor_build_gradle.png)